Chaklader/mnist-digit-classifier/NOTE.md

 8. We repeat this process many times, each time slightly adjusting our model's parameters to make it a little bit better.

-9. Over time, these small adjustments add up, and our model becomes more and more accurate.

 The formulas in the image show exactly how we update our weights and bias:
 - For weights: we add α(y - ŷ)xi to each weight
 - For bias: we add α(y - ŷ)